jdx/mise/README.md

   # show the current version of nodejs in ~/.tool-versions
   $ rtx global nodejs
   20.0.0
 ```
 ### `rtx implode`

 ```
-removes rtx CLI and all generated data
+Removes rtx CLI and all generated data

-skips config directory by default
+Skips config directory by default.

 Usage: implode [OPTIONS]

 Options:
       --config
-          also remove config directory
+          Also remove config directory

       --dry-run
-          list directories that would be removed without actually removing them
+          List directories that would be removed without actually removing them

   -h, --help
           Print help (see a summary with '-h')
 ```
 ### `rtx install`

 ```
-install a runtime
+Install a runtime

-this will install a runtime to `~/.local/share/rtx/installs/<PLUGIN>/<VERSION>` it won't be used simply by being installed, however.
+This will install a runtime to `~/.local/share/rtx/installs/<PLUGIN>/<VERSION>` It won't be used simply by being installed, however.
 For that, you must set up a `.tool-version` file manually or with `rtx local/global`.
 Or you can call a runtime explicitly with `rtx exec <PLUGIN>@<VERSION> -- <COMMAND>`.